-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2021

-The governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as displaying balances of spendable resources available at the end of the fiscal year.
-These financial statements use the current financial resources measurement focus and the modified accrual basis of accounting.
 Because these statements provide a detailed short-term perspective of the Charter School's general operations, they may be useful in evaluating a school's near-term financing requirements.
 Any differences between the broader long-term focus of the government-wide financial statements (as reported in the statement of net position and the statement of activities) and the fund financial statements will be displayed in a reconciliation following the end of the governmental fund financial statements.

 General Fund - This is the Charter School's primary operating fund.
 It accounts for all financial resources of the Charter School except those required to be accounted for in another fund.
 The major revenue source for the general fund is the state funding under the Foundation School Program.
 Expenditures include all costs associated with the daily operations of the Charter School except for specific programs funded by the federal or state government, which are required to be accounted for in another fund.
-The Foundation School Program revenues were \$1,239,379 and \$1,190,249 for the years ended August 31, 2020 and 2019, respectively.
+The Foundation School Program revenues were \$794,362 and \$1,190,249 for the years ended August 31, 2021 and 2020, respectively.

-UH Allocation - The source of this revenue is an allocation from the University of Houston System (the "University System") Administration General Funds to provide support to the Charter School.
+UH Allocation Fund - The source of this revenue is an allocation from the University of Houston System (the "University System") Administration General Funds to provide support to the Charter School.
 These funds are used at the discretion of the Charter School to supplement operating needs.
-The University System Allocation was \$106,153 for the year ended August 31, 2020, as well as for the year ended August 31, 2019.
+The University System Allocation was \$108,000 for the year ended August 31, 2021, and \$106,153 for the year ended August 31, 2020.

-Summer Camp/Camp Construct Programs - The source of this revenue is from tuition payments.
+Summer Camp/Camp Construct Programs Fund - The source of this revenue is from tuition payments.
 Funds originated in the Summer Camp and Camp Construct programs are restricted to these programs.
-The Summer Camp/Camp Construct revenues were \$63,134 and \$96,307 for the years ended August 31, 2020 and 2019, respectively.
+The Summer Camp/Camp Construct revenues were \$17,865 and \$96,307 for the years ended August 31, 2021 and 2020, respectively.
 Although this fund did not meet the technical requirements to be a major fund, because of its significance, management has elected to present it as such.